criteo/Spark-RSVD/README.md

 \[1\] Halko, N., Martinsson, P. G., & Tropp, J. A. (2011).
 Finding structure with randomness: Probabilistic algorithms for constructing approximate matrix decompositions.
 SIAM review, 53(2), 217-288.

 \[2\] Constantine, P. G., & Gleich, D. F. (2011, June).
 Tall and skinny QR factorizations in MapReduce architectures.
 In Proceedings of the second international workshop on MapReduce and its applications (pp. 43-50).
 ACM.

+## License

+This project is licensed under the Apache 2.0 license.

+## Copyright

+Copyright © Criteo, 2018.